AlisonZa/ci-cd-machine-learning/README.md

 1. Ingest the data
 2. Validate the data (schema/structure and data drift)
 3. Instantiate and train the preprocessor
-4. Transform the data and train the model
+4. Transform the data, train multiple models, tune the hyperparameters, evaluate and choose the best model.

-Also it Informs the user if the steps ran successfully or if some error happened
+It also informs the user if the steps ran successfully or if some error occurred.

 ### Prediction Pipeline

-The predict pipeline imports the object from the prediction component, instantiate the logger, and allow us to perform two types of prediction:
+The `prediction_pipeline` imports the object from the `prediction_component`, instantiate the logger; and allow us to perform two types of prediction:

 1. Single data-point predicition